Pierre R. Brondeau, Ph. D. , Chairman and Chief Executive Officer

 Portrait

-Before joining FMC, Andrew was Vice President, Strategic Initiatives, for ARAMARK Corporation.
+Before joining FMC, Andrew was vice president, Strategic Initiatives, for ARAMARK Corporation.
 Prior to ARAMARK, he spent seven years with Rohm and Haas Company, now part of The Dow Chemical Company, where he held roles in Strategic Planning, Sales, Marketing, Investor Relations, and General Management.
 Earlier in his career Andrew spent five years with the Boston Consulting Group and held engineering, operations and technical roles with International Paper and James River Paper companies.

 Andrew earned bachelor’s and master’s degrees in Industrial Engineering from Georgia Tech, and received his MBA from Harvard Business School.